The polyhedral geometry of Wajsberg hoops: Duality with pointed rational polyhedra

+Let us first consider $\W(\{1\})$.
+Since all Wajsberg functions have value $1$ at $\one$, $\freeW(1)$ restricted to $\{1\}$ is the trivial algebra with one element $\alg W_1$.
+If we now consider $\alg W_{2}$, observe that Wajsberg functions are either $0$ or $1$ at $0$, and can only have value $1$ in $1$.
+Thus, the free algebra of Wajsberg functions with one variable restricted to $\{0,1\}$ is isomorphic to the $0$-free reduct of the $2$-element Boolean algebra $\alg W_{2}$.

-The cases of $\alg W_{n}$, $n \geq 3$, can be shown by induction on the construction of the elements of the free algebra. $\freeW(1)$ is generated by the projection function $\pi_{1}$ (that is the identity map), and since the operations are defined pointwise, this generates an algebra isomorphic to a Wajsberg subhoop of $[0,1]$ generated by $\frac{1}{n-1}$ and $1$, which is $\alg W_{n}$.
+The cases of $\W(\{\frac{1}{n-1}, 1\})$, for $n \geq 3$, can be shown by induction on the construction of the elements of the free algebra. $\freeW(1)$ is indeed generated by the projection function $\pi_{1}$ (that is the identity map), with the operations defined pointwise.
+Thus, the restriction of the 1-generated Wajsberg functions to $\{\frac{1}{n-1}, 1\}$ is a Wajsberg subhoop of $[0,1]$ generated by $\frac{1}{n-1}$ and $1$, which is isomorphic to $\alg W_{n}$.

-Notice that in MV-algebras instead, the finite MV-chain of $n$ elements is isomorphic to $\M(\{\frac{1}{n-1}\})$. \end{example} We point out that the algebras $\alg W_n$ from the previous example are, up to isomorphisms, all the finite subdirectly irreducible Wajsberg hoops.
-The next proposition shows properties of finitely presented subdirectly irreducible Wajsberg hoops. \begin{proposition} Finitely presented subdirectly irreducible Wajsberg hoops are finitely generated subalgebras of $[0,1]$, and therefore bounded and simple. \end{proposition} \begin{proof}
+Notice that in MV-algebras, on the other hand, the finite MV-chain of $n$ elements is isomorphic to $\M(\{\frac{1}{n-1}\})$. \end{example} It is well known (see \cite{AFM}) that the algebras $\alg W_n$ from the previous example are, up to isomorphisms, all the finite subdirectly irreducible Wajsberg hoops.
+In the next proposition we show that actually, they are exactly all of the finitely presented subdirectly irreducible Wajsberg hoops. \begin{proposition} Finitely presented subdirectly irreducible Wajsberg hoops are exactly the algebras $\alg W_n$, for $n \geq 1$. \end{proposition} \begin{proof} First, it is well known that the algebras $\alg W_n$ are finite (hence finitely presented) subdirectly irreducible Wajsberg hoops, see for instance \cite{AFM}.